jakwings/fd/README.md

 ARGS:
     <DIRECTORY>
-            The directory where the filesystem search is rooted (optional).
+            The directory where the filesystem search is rooted.
 If omitted, search the current working directory.

     <PATTERN>
-            The search pattern, a regular expression. (optional)
+            The search pattern, a regular expression or glob string. [optional]
 ```